Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: The duality between algebras and spaces, and the role of tensors

-This dual space, henceforth called the algebraic dual space, is the candidate ``set of points'', the main reason being that the evaluation maps $x \in \mathcal{M} , \, p_x(f) \equiv f(x)$ are naturally homomorphisms.
-An algebra is called geometric if the algebra $\mathcal{F}$ actually corresponds to functions on $|\mathcal{F}|$ by identifying $f(p) = p(f)$~\cite{nestruev2006smooth}, and pointwise defined algebras are precisely that.
+This dual space, henceforth called the algebraic dual space in order to differentiate it from the linear dual space, is the candidate ``set of points'', the main reason being that the evaluation maps $x \in \mathcal{M} , \, p_x(f) \equiv f(x)$ are naturally homomorphisms.
+An algebra is called geometric if the algebra $\mathcal{F}$ actually corresponds to functions on $|\mathcal{F}|$ by identifying $f(p) = p(f)$ (see \cite[Theorem, p.~24]{nestruev2006smooth}), and pointwise defined algebras are precisely that.
 Note that we will often use this identification in this work depending on the context, if we want to either view $p$ as a point or as a homomorphism.